← Back to Skills / Marketplace / memphis

 Shape is decoration and decoration is shape

 Memphis blurs the line between structural elements and decorative ones.
 A circle is simultaneously a button, a break between sections, and a decorative motif.
 A squiggly line is simultaneously a divider and an illustration.
-The content and the decoration exist in the same visual plane — not layered, but woven together.
+The content and the decoration exist in the same visual plane — woven together.
 This integration is what gives Memphis-inspired layouts their energetic quality.

 04 · Use With Claude / Cursor